 1. What is electronic prescription?

-Electronic Prescription (Ministry of Health, Labor and Welfare) is one of the initiatives of Medical DX (Ministry of Health, Labor and Welfare) promoted by Ministry of Health, Labor and Welfare, and is an important measure to realize a national medical information platform.
+The Electronic Prescription (Ministry of Health, Labor and Welfare) is one of the initiatives of the Healthcare DX (Ministry of Health, Labor and Welfare) promoted by Ministry of Health, Labor and Welfare and is an important measure to realize a national medical information platform.

 Information on drugs prescribed by physicians and dentists is transmitted to pharmacists via an electronic prescription management service.
 Pharmacists can also register and manage information on drugs dispensed.